 Mince parsley, both stems and leaves.

 Pat chicken breasts dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

 Start the Green Beans

-Spread into a single layer and roast in hot oven 6 minutes.
+Spread into a single layer and roast in hot oven, 6 minutes.

 While green beans roast, sear chicken.

-Cook the Chicken and Green Beans
+Cook Chicken and Finish Green Beans

 Place a medium pan over medium heat and add 2 tsp. olive oil.
 Add chicken breasts to hot pan and sear until lightly browned, 2-3 minutes per side.

 Carefully, push green beans to one side of baking sheet and place chicken on empty half.
-Top chicken with half the grainy mustard and half the parsley (reserve remaining of both for sauce).
+Top both chicken breasts with half the grainy mustard and half the parsley (reserve remaining of both for sauce).